Using GA4 for the first time? Find out how to set up and navigate Google Analytics 4 (GA4).

 The Tech reports give you information about users by platform, operating system, device, browser, screen resolution, app version, app stability and more.

-Google says that the Explorations feature (found in Explore>Explorations) in GA4 is a collection of advanced techniques that go beyond standard reports to help you uncover deeper insights about your customers’ behaviour.
+The Explorations feature (found in Explore>Explorations) in GA4 is a collection of advanced techniques that go beyond standard reports to help you uncover deeper insights about your customers’ behaviour.

 When you want to explore data in more detail, you can use explorations to: